NathanielHargan/UAV_Optimization/README.md

 - made hub height a parameter

 9/11:
-- Use harmonic solver instead of natural frequency
+- Use harmonic solver instead of natural frequency (done)
-- "allowable_disp_to_amplitude_ratio"
+- "allowable_disp_to_amplistude_ratio" (done)
-- U_mag/N
+- U_mag/N (done)
-- Normalize the design variables
+- Normalize the design variables (done)
-- Test upper and lower bounds on design variables
+- Test upper and lower bounds on design variables (done)
 - Outline thesis
+  - write constraints in english (write in terms of FOS (1.2))
+- figures

+- find abaqus to determine stress state in strut (done

+9/25
+- Check orientation of the hub
+- Test with 8 force model
+- Look into optimizer documentation
+- Test with differnt algorithms
+- Move abaqus files into folder